prescriptive-analytics/challenge-docs/docs/api.rst

 ``set_individual_confine_days(days_to_confine)``:

-- Args: days_to_confine - a dictionary with individualID as key and days for each person to be confined as value.
+- Args: days_to_confine
+    - a dictionary with individualID as key and days for each person to be confined as value.

 ``set_individual_to_treat(if_treat)``

 - Args: if_treat
 	- a dictionary with individualID as key and whether he/she is sent to be treated as value.
+Once set true, he/she will be staying in hospital for :math:`TREAT` days (:math:`TREAT=15`).